-&lt;sup>2 For the purpose of this Member Profile, the audit profession does not include an individual who is a CPA, Chartered Accountant, or holder of another equivalent qualification, as long as this individual is not employed by or affiliated to a registered audit firm, nor employed by or affiliated to of a professional accountancy body, nor employed by or affiliated to bodies or entities associated with the audit profession.
+An individual is independent of the profession even if he is a CPA, Chartered Accountant, or holder of another equivalent qualification, as long as this individual is not employed by or affiliated to a registered audit firm, nor employed by or affiliated to of a professional accountancy body, nor employed by or affiliated to bodies or entities associated with the audit profession.

+- no director may be an individual who in the three years prior to appointment has: - (i) been a practising auditor; or - (ii) held voting rights in an audit firm; or - (iii) been an employee of, partner of or otherwise contracted by an audit firm, a member of the administrative, management or supervisory body of an audit firm or an officer holder of an audit body; - no director may be an office holder of an accountancy or actuarial body; and - the majority of directors may not be individuals who in the five years prior to appointment have: - (i) been practising accountants or actuaries; or - (ii) held voting rights in an accountancy or actuarial firm; or - (iii) been employees of an accountancy or actuarial firm, members of the administrative or management body of an accountancy or actuarial firm.

+The FRC Board currently comprises:

+Chair: Sir Win Bischoff

+Deputy Chair: Gay Huey Evans

+Non-Executive Directors:

+Mark Armour

+Sir Brian Bender

+David Childs

+John Coomber

+Olivia Dickson

+Paul Druckman

+Nick Land

+Roger Marshall

+Keith Skeoch

+Mark Zinkula

+Executive Directors:

-(iii) been employees of an accountancy or actuarial firm, members of the administrative or management body of an accountancy or actuarial firm.
-The FRC Board currently comprises: Chair: Sir Win Bischoff Deputy Chair: Gay Huey Evans Non-Executive Directors: Mark Armour Sir Brian Bender David Childs John Coomber Elizabeth Corley Olivia Dickson Paul Druckman Ray King Nick Land Roger Marshall Keith Skeoch Executive Directors: Chief Executive: Stephen Haddrill Paul George Melanie McLaren 3.2 What are the eligibility criteria / requirements and composition requirements for the members of the governing body?
+Chief Executive: Stephen Haddrill

+Paul George Melanie McLaren

+3.2 What are the eligibility criteria / requirements and composition requirements for the members of the governing body?
 See above at 3.1.
 3.3.
 Is each member of the governing body independent from the audit profession?
-The audit profession includes, for example: audit firms, professional accountancy bodies and bodies or entities associated with the audit profession. ⊠ Yes See above at 3.1 3.4 If the answer to question 3.3 is "No", is the majority of the members of the governing body non-practitioner? □ Yes
+The audit profession includes, for example: audit firms, professional accountancy bodies and bodies or entities associated with the audit profession. ☑ Yes □ No See above at 3.1 3.4 If the answer to question 3.3 is "No", is the majority of the members of the governing body non-practitioner? □ Yes □ No N/A 3.5 If the answer to question 3.3 is "No", which safeguards are in place to provide for the Member's overall independence from the audit profession?
+N/A 3.6 Is there a restriction or recusal process that is applicable to members of the governing body of the Member who are current or former auditors/practitioners? ☑ Yes □ No Does this include a "cooling-off" period for former auditors? ☑ Yes □ No If yes to either of the above, please describe: See above at 3.1 in relation to cooling off of former auditors.
+All Board Directors are also subject to the FRC's Code of Conduct in relation to conflicts of interests and the provisions of the Companies Act 2006.
+The Code of Conduct was updated on 31 October 2017 and is on the FRC website.